nicholasconnors/erebus/docs/installation.md

 # Erebus installation

 It is recommended to use erebus in a dedicated Anaconda environment.

-Todo: add conda installation instructions.
+For instructions on how to install Anaconda, read their [docs](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
+For the quickest setup use [Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install#quickstart-install-instructions).

 Next, create a new conda environment on Python 3.12 by running the following in the terminal (feel free to rename the environment).